 Creative Engagement for Health

-Each core lesson will include an introduction to the creative resource, a primary creative challenge, and one or more creative routines that can become a regular part of your classroom culture.
+The introductory lesson highlights the importance of setting the conditions for creative engagement and provides an overview of how creative practice and reflection can support students’ health and well-being.
+Each core lesson includes an introduction to the creative resource, a primary creative challenge, and one or more creative routines that can become a regular part of your classroom culture.

 All 6 modules can be accessed by clicking the tiles below.

 This curriculum has been developed in partnership with local teachers, mental health professionals and arts integration specialists, thanks to a grant from the Mills Davis Foundation.
 Special thanks to our collaborators: Daniel Denton, Jamie Teran, Lola Broomberg, Isa Jennings, Deon Saraceno, Jordan Bentz, and the makeSPACE project.

 As this is a new curriculum, we can’t guarantee that it will work for every group of students in the way we have designed it.
 We appreciate hearing about your experiences, both good and bad, and any adaptations you try as you work to make this material relevant for your students.